MengmengZHANG/private/README.md

-This repository stores all the private&backup sources.
-Can use different branch for different projects.
+This branch is used to backup the weekreport python project, that was once developped for the daily worklog system of police station of LIU Hang.